calebeds/fork-and-clone/README.md

 # fork-and-clone

-This is a repo to demonstrate the fork-and-clone workflow.
+This is a repo to demonstrate the fork-and-clone workflow!

+My favorite ice cream flavors:

+- Peppermint
+- Mint Chip